dskjal/Line-Art-Tool/README.md

 ## Layer
 A bulb icon in a layer is the "Use Lights" option.
 Disable line lighting when the option is off.

+## Line Thickness
+Setting Stroke Thickness to Screen Space allows you to fix the line width.

 # Color is not working
 Switch viewport shading to material preview or render.